danielsan80/minirace-gate/README.md

-# MiniRace Gate Project
+# MiniRaceChallenge 3D printable parts

 ## Intro
-This project is the 3D printable part oh the **Mini Race Challenge Lap Counter**.
+This repository contains the 3D printable parts of the **Mini Race Challenge Timing System**.

-It is a lap counter for Can RC cars (1:54) and Turbo Racing RC cars (1:76) based on NFC technology.
+It is a lap timing system mini sized RC cars, as can RC cars (1:54) or Turbo Racing RC cars (1:76), based on NFC technology.

+More details on the site [www.miniracechallage.com](https://www.miniracechallenge.com).

-The app is available at [www.miniracechallage.com](https://www.miniracechallenge.com) and works on PC, IOS and Android.
+The app is available at [app.miniracechallage.com](https://app.miniracechallenge.com) and works on PC, IOS and Android.

-[Here](https://www.youtube.com/channel/UCmPbh32NU4jp-B-oBcA80wQ) is the Youtube channel.

-It's in an Early bird phase.

-This project is composed by a few subprojects.
+This repository contains a few projects.

-The main subproject is `gate` and it depends on the other ones.
+The project `gate` depends on the other ones.

-`startlights` and `controller-box` are developed individually because they don't need to know anything about the main project `gate`.
+`startlights` and `controller-box` are stand alone projects.

 `ruler` and `car` are utilities.